novix-sa/Pyplan/docs/Quick Start.md

 ## **Pyplan Cloud**
-You can also access Pyplan cloud environment at [https://my.pyplan.com](https://my.pyplan.com) You must login with your LinkedIn account or request a free account to access Pyplan cloud services  [here](http://pyplan.com/contact/).
+You can also access Pyplan cloud environment at [https://my.pyplan.com](https://my.pyplan.com) You must login with your LinkedIn account or request an account to access Pyplan cloud services  [here](http://pyplan.com/contact/).

 ![login](http://img.pyplan.org/Quick_start_login_en1.png)